Our policy on molecular diagnostics

 Get in touch with our policy team to find out more information about our work and our policies.

-Molecular diagnostic tests can detect certain genetic mutations.
-However, there are challenges in terms of patient access to these tests, and significant variation in availability across the country.
-For example, we estimated that in 2014 around 24,000 patients in England missed out on molecular diagnostic tests of this kind (see our report Molecular Diagnostic Provision in England, below).
+However, Cancer Research UK has previously found significant variation in patient access to these tests across the country.
+We estimate that in 2014 around 16,000 patients with colorectal cancer or non-small-cell lung cancer in England missed out on these tests (see our report Molecular Diagnostic Provision in England, below).